RyanLangman/DVT-Elevator-Simulation/README.md

 # Simple Elevatur Simulation
 This solution simulates the behaviour of elevators picking up and transporting passengers to other floors.
-The logic behind the elevators is simplistic and doesn't currently support queueing (application constraints listed in "Constraints" section below).
+The logic behind the elevators is simplistic and doesn't currently support queuing (application constraints listed in "Constraints" section below).

 ## Dependencies
 Built with .NET 7.